Content Depth

 Content depth refers to how thoroughly a topic is covered — including breadth of subtopics, specificity of information, supporting data, real-world examples, and expert insights.
 AI systems use depth as a quality indicator when choosing which sources to cite.

-Thin content that superficially covers a topic won't earn AI citations because AI can't find enough substance to quote confidently.
-Deep content that comprehensively addresses a topic gives AI multiple high-quality excerpts to choose from.
+Thin content that barely covers a topic is harder for AI systems to cite because it lacks specific, quotable substance.
+Deep content gives AI multiple high-quality excerpts to evaluate.

 Content depth isn't about word count — it's about completeness.
 A 1,000-word article that thoroughly answers every facet of a question outperforms a 3,000-word article that repeats the same points.